Konopie/text-editor/README.md

   Install button at the top of page
 <br><br>
 ##Usage <br>
-  In browser or on desktop
+  In browser or on desktop <br>
+  Once page loads, anything you type will be save and be reloaded. <br> Install button at top of page downloads app to desktop
   <br><br>

 GitHub: Konopie <br>